Mexican Tomato Rice with Beans...Just another ploy to get hubz to eat Rajmah/Red Kidney beans…did I succeed? Yes!!

 Remove from heat, remove the lid and cover the pan with a kitchen towel.
 Put the lid back on top of the cloth.

 Let it stand for 5-10 minutes.

 Fluff with a fork and serve with some lime juice and chopped coriander sprinkled over.

 - You can add tomatoes either right after onions like I have here or can add them along with the stock and beans.
-Do add the puree before and let it cook a while before adding the rice.
+Do add the tomato puree before adding the rice and let it out cook a bit before rice gets added.

-- If you don’t have paprika, substitute with 1/2 tsp of your regular red chili powder
+- If you don’t have paprika, substitute with a mix of regular and Kashmiri red chili powder.